MscmpSystInstance (mscmp_syst_instance v0.1.0)

 Returns the Owner State Enumeration record which is configured as being default.

-Tests to see if a specific Owner, or any Owner, record exists in the database.
+Tests to see if any Owner records exist in the database.

 Removes an Owner record from the system.